arcanelab/RetroSim/docs/Graphics.md

 - `palcolor(index, r, g, b)`
 - `bitmap(x, y, bitmapx, bitmapy, width, height)`

+### setfont(width, height, offset)

+Selects the font to be used with `print`.
+It defines the fixed-width dimensions of the font and the byte offset in the Character tile data memory (CHARSET).
+The memory is 128K long, and can host multiple character sets.

+- `width, height`: the font size
+- `offset`: the start of the font tile data within the CHARSET memory area.

 ### print(text, x, y, color, scale)

+Draws text on the screen at the given pixel coordinates using the system font.

 - text: the text to be printed.
 - x, y: screen coordinates.
 Can be negative, in which case pixels with negative coordinates get clipped.